ccxt/ccxt/wiki/Manual.md

 - `timeframes`: An associative array of timeframes, supported by the fetchOHLCV method of the exchange.
 This is only populated when `has['fetchOHLCV']` property is true.

 - `timeout`: A timeout in milliseconds for a request-response roundtrip (default timeout is 10000 ms = 10 seconds).
-You should always set it to a reasonable value, hanging forever with no timeout is not your option, for sure.
+If the response is not received in that time, the library will throw an `RequestTimeout` exception.
+You can leave the default timeout value or set it to a reasonable value.
+Hanging forever with no timeout is not your option, for sure.
+You don't have to override this option in general case.

 - `rateLimit`: A request rate limit in milliseconds.
 Specifies the required minimal delay between two consequent HTTP requests to the same exchange.
 The built-in rate-limiter is enabled by default and can be turned off by setting the `enableRateLimit` property to false.